 Having deployed thousands of RFID tags in such environments, AssetPulse has a number of suitable asset tracking tags in its RFID tag catalog to meet these needs.

 Custom size and shape of RFID tags are needed for manufacturing that can hold more information pertaining to the raw material, process manual, tools and finished goods.

 Raw Material Bin tags with additional information about the raw material part number, name, batch and so forth.

 Several industries including Oil and Gas, Construction and Manufacturing operate their equipment in harsh environmental conditions.
-RFID tags used on these assets may need to withstand temperature extremes, high pressure, exposure to chemicals, and even mechanical impact, shock and vibration.
+RFID tags for inventory used on these assets may need to withstand temperature extremes, high pressure, exposure to chemicals, and even mechanical impact, shock and vibration.
 Tags meant for indoor assets will most certainly not survive such conditions.
-AssetPulse has successfully deployed a wide variety of tags with various form factors all over the world, including humid conditions of Louisiana, hot arid conditions in the Middle-East and extreme cold Arctic conditions.
-Our specially designed tags are used to track dredging pipes at ports, valves in oil fields, tools at construction sites and power cables dragged through dirt and snow while powering generators in the outdoors.
-Tags support multiple mounting techniques including adhesion, bolts or rivets, welding, nylon or metal zip ties, or securing the tag with steel cables.
+AssetPulse has successfully deployed a wide variety of asset tracking tags with various form factors all over the world, including humid conditions of Louisiana, hot arid conditions in the Middle-East and extreme cold Arctic conditions.
+Our specially designed RFID tags are used to track dredging pipes at ports, valves in oil fields, tools at construction sites and power cables dragged through dirt and snow while powering generators in the outdoors.
+RFID Tags support multiple mounting techniques including adhesion, bolts or rivets, welding, nylon or metal zip ties, or securing the tag with steel cables.

-These long range RFID tags are powered by a battery and have a significantly longer read range than passive RFID tags.
+These long-range RFID tags are powered by a battery and have a significantly longer read range than passive RFID tags.
 Active tags can be picked by RFID readers from a range of 60-100 feet in most operating environments.

-Long range RFID tags are used in a variety of use cases including:
+Long-range RFID tags are used in a variety of use cases including:

 Active tags come with additional options including motion, humidity and tamper-detection sensors.